Setting your online store preferences

 In the Title and meta description section, enter a title and meta description for your store.

-You can restrict customer access to your online store by enabling the password page in the Password protection section.
-The password page is a landing page that adds password protection to your online store.
-You can give the password that you create to customers that you want to be able to visit your store.
+You can restrict visitors access to your online store by adding the password page in the Password protection section.
+The password page is a landing page that requires any visitor to provide a password to visit your online store.
+If you want your customers to access your online store, then you can provide them with the password to your online store.

-Learn more about enabling, disabling, and customizing the password page.
+Learn more about adding, removing, and customizing the password page.

 Google reCAPTCHA helps analyze the behavior of visitors to your online store to block spam from bots.
 Google reCAPTCHA also reduces friction for real users by eliminating captcha challenges and is enabled by default on all Shopify stores.